Healthcare system

 Photo: dusanpetkovic/Getty Images

 Doctor exams are free, though you may be required to pay the eigen risico deductible for diagnostic tests and lab work.
 The Netherlands also has specialist health clinics that provide mental health or sexual health services.
-However, without a referral from a GP, you’ll require private health coverage or have to foot the bill yourself.
+However, without a referral from a doctor’s office, you’ll need private health coverage or foot the bill yourself.

-You can find out more information about and search for services in your area online.
+You can find out more information about and search for services in your area on Zorgkaart Nederland.

 Hospitals in the Netherlands